isacjunior/doc_widget/packages/doc_widget/README.md

 # What this solve?

-As we don’t have a reflection in Flutter, we cannot access properties and types of a Widget.
+As we don’t have a reflection in Flutter, we cannot access informations about properties of a Widget, like a types of properties for example.
 Besides that, we don't need to create another application that will show your widgets, doc_widget makes this easier.

 # Quick Start
 - Install the dependencies.